The 'OTHER TUSCANY'

 Along ancient Pilgrims' Roads and small Tuscan 'Borghi'

 An itinerary of about 7 hours , to discover 'The other Tuscany', done of 'Borghi', small ancient villages, following a part of the journey done by Sigerico, the Archbishop of Canterbury, in 990 a.C., from Canterbury to Rome.
 Can you imagine, walking from Canterbury to Rome in those times up and down the hills of Tuscany, away from big towns where there could be enemies?
 Sigerico wrote a diary of all the places where he stopped, the ones he liked, the difficulties he had...
-We will discover with him, not only some of the most scenic parts of Tuscany but also the most intimate and unknown secrets of this special region, Tuscany
+We will re-discover with him, not only some of the most scenic parts of Tuscany but also the most intimate and unknown secrets of our special region, Tuscany

 A bit of HISTORY: